Dry Cleaning (band): 2024–present: Secret Love

-In June 2025, it was revealed that Dry Cleaning were currently recording their third studio album with producer Cate Le Bon in the Loire Valley in France.
+In June 2025, it was revealed that Dry Cleaning had been recording their third studio album with Welsh producer Cate Le Bon in France.
 During the recording process, Le Bon noted: "I'm really enjoying being here and being really present.
 The band just keep revealing themselves to be more and more lovely."
-According to the September 2025 issue of Uncut magazine (published in July), they recorded at Black Box Studios in the Loire Valley in France for three weeks but were still in the process of completing the record.
-Shaw told the magazine that they had met Le Bon in 2022 while she was recording with Wilco for the latter's album Cousin.
-Wilco frontman Jeff Tweedy had invited the group to visit his studio, The Loft, after Dry Cleaning performed at the Pitchfork Music Festival in Chicago.
+Shaw told the magazine Uncut that they had met Le Bon in 2022 while she was recording with Wilco for their album Cousin.
+Wilco frontman Jeff Tweedy had originally invited the group to visit his studio, The Loft, after Dry Cleaning performed at the Pitchfork Music Festival in Chicago.
+After a number of sessions in Chicago, London, and Dublin—the latter with members of the Gilla Band—they finished recording the album with Le Bon at Black Box Studios in the Loire Valley, France.

-The album, entitled Secret Love, is scheduled for release on 9 January 2026 after being announced in late September 2025 with its lead single "Hit My Head All Day".
+The album, entitled Secret Love, was announced in late September 2025 with lead single "Hit My Head All Day" and was released on 9 January 2026.
+In promotion, they commissioned Bullyache to choreograph music videos for every song.
+Musically, the band continued to expand upon their sound, with Shaw often singing rather than speaking for the choruses.
+As a first for the group, Secret Love later received a deluxe edition, expanding the original album to include three bonus tracks that were recorded during their sessions with Le Bon but were excluded from the original track list.
+The songs were again accompanied by Bullyache-choreographed videos.
+The deluxe edition of Secret Love was released digitally in July 2026, with the vinyl version scheduled for October.